haani-niyaz/atlassian-admin-tools/README.md

 #### Backup app

-This will cause the application to stop running as it is a requirement before backup the operation starts.
+This will cause the application to stop running as it is a requirement before the backup operation starts.
 This is the only state changing action the program executes.

 `sudo ./run.py --app jira --file /tmp/jira.json.json -bs`

+## Reference

+### Idempotent

+The script is safe to run multiple times as the backup and download operation will not execute again if it has been previously done.

+### Logging

+The program writes log messages to `/var/tmp/atlassian_admin_tools.log` and `stdout`.

+Certain output from commands such as `ps`  is sent only `stdout` but there will be a correponding log message on the success or failure of the command written to the log file.

 ## Limitations